breathing-room/where-should-we-eat/README.md

 Ask a Motivated Marsupial for the content of the `where-should-we--1577491661730-acd310b40639.json` file.
 Save a copy as a file with this exact name in your root directory.

-Copy this file's path and save that path as the value of the GOOGLE_APPLICATION_CREDENTIALS variable in `.env`.
+Copy this file's absolute path and save that path as the value of the GOOGLE_APPLICATION_CREDENTIALS variable in `.env`.

 Run the CONNECTION SHELL command from the `.env` file to create a connection to the Cloud SQL db.
 If prompted for a password, enter the DB_PASS from `.env`.
 Keep this terminal open while working with the database.